papersblindreview/PI_MESS_2025/README.md

 1. **Download the data**

    All required datasets can be obtained from the [USGS ScienceBase repository](#references).
 The figure below shows the spatial distribution of lakes as well as two representative lakes (one deep and one shallow).
+Deep lakes exhibit seasonality in the form of a stratified profile in the summer months and a fully-mixed profile otherwise.
+Shallow lakes do not mix, as the profile tends to remains uniform.

    ![Project Diagram](figures/F1_descriptive.png)